MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-overview.md

 ### Identity provider

-Azure Stack Hub uses either Azure AD or Active AD FS to provide identities.
+Azure Stack Hub uses either Azure Active Directory (Azure AD) or Active Directory Federation Services (AD FS).
 Azure AD is Microsoft's cloud-based, multi-tenant identity provider.
 Most hybrid scenarios with internet-connected deployments use Azure AD as the identity store.

 For disconnected deployments of Azure Stack Hub, you need to use AD FS.
 Azure Stack Hub resource providers and other apps work similarly with AD FS or Azure AD.
 Azure Stack Hub includes its own Active Directory instance and an Active Directory Graph API.

-> [!IMPORTANT]
-> You can't change the identity provider after deployment.
-To use a different identity provider, you need to re-deploy Azure Stack Hub.
-You can learn more about Azure Stack Hub identity considerations at [Overview of identity for Azure Stack Hub](azure-stack-identity-overview.md).

 ## How is Azure Stack Hub managed?